Svanteberg/Virtual-EEG-electrodes/README.md

 ## Training schedule

+An epoch fo training was defined as training with one example from each subject in the training set.
 For each epoch of training, the training order of the subjects were randomized

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/subjects_rand_ord.png" width="100%">